mahmudhera/KEGG-sketch-each-KO/README.md

 annotation on KEGG data using FracMinHash.
 The KO sketches are already precomputed by David, and this repository is simply using those.
 Long term plans:

-1. Add code to compute KO abundance off of sourmash results.
 1. Add code to compute the ground truth KO abundance.
 1. Add code to compute KofamSCAN results.
 1. Add code to compare these.